 6. Assess for a psychiatric history.

 The patient may be experiencing an exacerbation of their mental illness.
 This can include schizophrenia or bipolar disorder.
-Patients with Alzheimer’s disease may experience “sundowning” which is confusion that occurs later in the day.
+Patients with Alzheimer’s disease may experience “sundowning” which is acute confusion that occurs later in the day.

 7. Monitor lab values.